naturegirl/dropbox-photo-sync/README.md

 **Dropbox Photo Sync** aka **PhotoDrops** is an Android app that allows you to sync selected photos on your cell phone with Dropbox.
 It uses Dropbox's Android Sync API and has been written as a pet project to try out the API.
 The inspiration came from wanting to make photo transfer between my cell phone and laptop easier.
 Normally I have to find a cable to connect my phone with my laptop to transfer my photos, or I have to select individual photos and select "share to" -> "dropbox" for each of them, or I am only able to sync all my photos automatically in the background.
 As I wasn't happy with all these options, I wrote my own syncing app :)

+Right now it's still very much work in progress, but feel free to try it out and contribute.

 ## Usage

-PhotoDrops is still very much work in progress, but feel free to try it out and contribute.
+The preferred way to get the app is to compile and install from source code.
+Check out Development for that.
+Otherwise you can also downlod the apk at http://swifflet.com/photodrops/PhotoDrops.apk (no guarantee that it's the most up-to-date one though).

+After you have installed the app on your Android phone, you should see a screen with [Connect to Dropbox], [Select photos] and [Sync with Dropbox].
+The app automatically syncs to the dropbox folder /Photos/PhotoDrops, overwriting existing photos in there with the same filename.

+## Development

 PhotoDrops requires a Dropbox account and and Android dev environment in Eclipse to build the project.